guangmean/Niello/README.md

 ```

 # Configuration
-This is an example config.toml file:
+This is an example of site config.toml:

 ```toml
 baseURL = "https://www.angularcorp.com/"